-- The department made the decision to apply for accreditation in early 2014. - An accreditation coordinator manages the process of completing the prerequisites and guiding the collection of documents for each of the domains. - It is anticipated the department will apply for accreditation in early 2017.
+- The department made the decision to apply for accreditation in early 2014. - An accreditation coordinator manages the process of completing the prerequisites and guiding the collection of documents for each of the domains. - It is anticipated the department will be accredited in 2017.